 Ubuntu Counselling Services (Ubuntu) shares the country-wide concern about the disproportionate impact that the Corona virus is having both physically and mentally on the Black, Asian and Minority Ethnic (BAME) communities.
-As a response to this, Ubuntu Counselling Services has obtained funding from Devon County Council and the National Lottery to provide a specially targeted service for BAME communities in Devon.
+As a response to this, Ubuntu Counselling Services has obtained funding from Devon County Council, the National Lottery and Devon Community Foundation to provide a specially targeted service for BAME communities in Devon.

 We recognise that people’s needs vary, from those who just want an opportunity to offload about the situation in which COVID places them, to those who are experiencing additional distress because the circumstances, imposed as a result of the virus, are placing additional strains on their lives and relationships.
 Thus, the service will remain flexible according to need and the length, frequency and number of sessions will be negotiated with each service user.
 Under current restrictions, we are working remotely using phone, email, WhatsApp, Zoom and Skype.
 Sessions